arij01/arij01/README.md

-### Hi there 👋

-- 👩‍💻 Aspiring software engineer
+# Hello World! 🌍

+I'm Arij M'hiri, an **aspiring software engineer** passionate about solving problems with technology and turning ideas into code.

+I love to explore **GO**, **Spring Boot**, and **Python** while learning new skills and building awesome projects. 🚀

-- 💻 Coding enthusiast in GO, Spring Boot, and Python
+- 💻 I enjoy coding and creating useful applications.
-- ✨ Turning ideas into code
-- 📚 Always learning and exploring new skills
+- 📚 Constantly learning and growing in my tech journey.
-- 🚀 Let's build something awesome together!
+- 🎯 I'm driven by creating impactful and meaningful projects.
+- ✨ I believe in the power of teamwork and collaboration.
+- 🌍 I love discovering new technologies and innovations.

+Check out my projects and let's create something amazing together!